Orivoir/CDN-CSS/README.md

 ## [404-home.create-mvc-project.css](https://orivoir.github.io/CDN-CSS/404-home.create-mvc-project.css)

-the **css** file for **404 home page** of [create-mvc-project](https://github.com/Orivoir/create-mvc-project/) is deploy because not access to **static derectory** inside this context.
+the **css** file for **404 home page** of [create-mvc-project](https://github.com/Orivoir/create-mvc-project/) is deploy because not access to **static directory** inside this context.